Antigonish Movement: Goals

 As educators and priests, the leaders of the Antigonish Movement were primarily concerned with human and spiritual development.
 The title of Moses Coady's only book – Masters of Their Own Destiny – encapsulates this desire to see ordinary Nova Scotians achieve economic and social freedom.

 However, Coady argued that for practical reasons "we consider it good pedagogy and good psychology, to begin with the economic phase ... that we may more readily attain the spiritual and cultural towards which all our efforts are directed."

 Ordinary Nova Scotians he argued, had only themselves to blame for their poverty and vulnerability.
 They had permitted money and business to become mysterious forces outside of their control.
 Fishers and farmers for example, were exploited by marketing middlemen.
-Everyone was exploited by the usery of moneylenders.
+Everyone was exploited by the usury of moneylenders.
 If they took the time to understand their circumstances and took the risks of co-operative action, they could achieve economic security and on that foundation greater freedom and self-realization.
 In a vision that has been renewed today in digital forms of mass collaboration, Coady argued that "the only hope of democracy is that enough noble, independent, energetic souls may be found who are prepared to work overtime, without pay" in order to shape a free and prosperous society.